Culinary Certification Practice Exam

 Question: 1 / 400

-A routine inspection of food production
+A method of food preservation

 Next Question